- Matric Certificate

 Auditions for Undergraduate Programmes

-All applicants must also write a theory proficiency test as part of the audition.
-The entrance test is comparable to Unisa Grade 5, and consists of figured base realisation in 4 part harmony, as well as chord identification, dictation and other pertinent aspects that relates to music literacy.
+All applicants are required to write a theory proficiency test as part of the audition.
+The entrance test is comparable to Unisa Grade V, and consists of figured base realisation in 4-part harmony, as well as chord identification, dictation and other pertinent aspects that relates to music literacy.